AndyFul/Run-By-Smartscreen/README.md

    .r00-09, .rev, .xz, .zipx) are not opened - only the short instruction is displayed.
 6. Popular formats related to MS Office and Adobe Acrobat Reader (DOC, DOCX, XLS, XLSX, PUB, PPT, PPTX, ONE, ACCDB, PDF) are opened with the warning instruction, and the MOTW is added to the file.
 When the standalone version is used, these documents are always opened via 'Run By SmartScreen' in 'Protected View'.
-When 'Run By SmartScreen' is installed via Hard_Configurator, the Protected
-   View is configured by other Hard_Configurator settings.
 7. The disk image files (.img, .iso, .ntfs, .vhd, .vhdx) are not opened - only the short instruction is displayed.
 8. Other files (ZIP archives, media, photos, etc.) are opened normally without warnings.